 - Lift your right hand off the floor, crossing it over your left hand and stepping your left leg to the left about six to twelve inches.

-- Next, move your left hand and right foot to the left so that your body is back in its starting position.
+- Next, move your left hand and right foot to the left to return to your starting position.
 Repeat these movements twice.

-- Reverse direction, stepping to the right three times.
+- Reverse your direction, stepping to the right three times.
 This counts as one repetition.

 Complete two sets of 8 reps, working up to three sets of 12 reps.